10 Best Bike Helmets for Babies & Toddlers

 FEATURES: Flat back for trailer or bike seat use, durable in-mold construction, dial-adjust fit, built-in visor, sealed sweat pads, and optional MIPS technology.

-Built with lightweight, in-mold construction, a dial-adjust system, and optional MIPS technology (to help minimize impacts at sharp angles), the Scamp has an impressive resume, making it one of our best bike helmets for toddlers or babies.
-MIPS helmets can be expensive, but the added safety technology offers parents additional peace of mind.
+Built with high-quality, in-mold construction, a dial-adjust system, and optional MIPS technology (to help minimize impacts at sharp angles), the Scamp has an impressive resume.
+MIPS helmets can be expensive, but the added brain safety technology offers parents additional peace of mind.

-Through the years, all of our testers have loved wearing the Scamp because it’s so lightweight, comfortable, and less bulky than every other helmet.
+Throughout the years, all of our baby and toddler testers have loved wearing the Scamp because it’s so lightweight, comfortable, and less bulky than every other helmet.
 And with a flatter profile in the back, the Scamp is also well-suited for trailer or bike seat use, in addition to bikes.

 Best for Tiny Heads